iifl-logo

 6. Easing of Government regulations in Agriculture sector.

-7. Rapid expansion of highway and expressway infrastructure
+7. Rapid expansion of highway and expressway infrastructure.

-The industry is trying to address the structural limitations of the warehousing industry viz. lack of alignment of capacity, absence of appropriate scale to support value-oriented pricing, low capital and operating efficiencies, in-appropriate level of automation.
+The industry is trying to address the structural limitations of the warehousing industry viz. lack of alignment of capacity, absence of appropriate scale to support value-oriented pricing, low capital and operating efficiencies, inappropriate level of automation.
 Established players are also bringing in new technologies in the market.
 This is leading to focus on mechanization and better cost management.

 From a mere combination of transportation and storage services, logistics is fast emerging as a strategic function that involves end to end value added solutions to improve the efficiency of the supply chain and to offer better value to the consumers of the services.
 Growing demand for better services at lower costs has led to the emergence of organized warehousing in the country.
-Appropriate size of storage, locational factors to facilitate better connectivity between the provider, aggregator and end user, Efficient inventory management systems, Modern storage solutions, automation of warehouses for the effective utilization of space and MIS implementation are key differentiating factors which would be considered in future investments in the sector for the organized players, keeping in view the long term and sustainable advantage.
+Appropriate size of storage, locational factors to facilitate better connectivity among the provider, aggregator and end user, Efficient inventory management systems, Modern storage solutions, automation of warehouses for the effective utilization of space and management information system implementation are key differentiating factors which would be considered in future investments in the sector for the organized players, keeping in view the long term and sustainable advantage.

 It is believed that the following initiatives would contribute towards creating a sustainable roadmap for the growth of the logistics sector in the years to come: